11 November 2024

 A report from Manufacturing Africa and the Faraday Institution finds that with only one high-quality refinery per mineral, Africa could generate an additional USD$6.8bln annually and create 3,500 jobs in the battery supply chain.

-From Minerals to Manufacturing: Africa’s Competitiveness in Global Battery Supply Chains was launched by Foreign Secretary David Lammy MP while at a growth and renewable energy reception in Lagos, Nigeria.
+From Minerals to Manufacturing: Africa’s Competitiveness in Global Battery Supply Chains was launched by UK Foreign Secretary David Lammy MP, while at a growth and renewable energy reception in Lagos, Nigeria.

 Initial analysis suggests countries like Tanzania and Morocco could produce batteries that are cost-competitive with Europe under certain conditions.